foxthefox/ioBroker.fritzdect/README.md

 ## API limitations
-* too many login attempts to FB are refused by providing '00000000' as response
 * Boost and WindowOpen can only be set for the next 24h. time=0 is cancelling the command
 * updates to the thermostat are within a 15min range, depending on the previous communication of thermostat with fritzbox the next cycle is sooner or later, but definitely not imediately after an ioBroker intervention
 * if a windowopenactiv is set on a thermostat, which is part of a group, then the whole group and its thermostats is set to windowopenactiv (function inside the FB)